sathomas2/Semantic-Segmentation/README.md

 ```
 helper.py and labels.py provide useful functions used in FCNN.ipynb where the actual network is trained.
 I like to train deep nets inside a jupyter notebook so I can print out images after every epoch to visually see how the network is learning.
 I trained the networks incrementally over days, so you can only see results from the most recent training in my notebook.
 I kept results from both the cityscapes training and the KITTI training so a viewer who does not have access to a GPU can see for themselves. inference.py freezes the model graph for quicker inference and saves the image results of the trained network for both KITTI and Cityscapes test datasets, and I have included my results in the run folder of this repository. evaluation_KITTI.ipynb can be used to calculate per-pixel per-class accuracy using the frozen graph on the KITTI Dataset.
 This is already done for some classes inside FCNN.ipynb for the Cityscapes Dataset.

-NOTE: I could not include the checkpoint files because they are exceed GitHub's 100mb file-size policy, so you will have to run the networks on the datasets for yourself.
+NOTE: I could not include the checkpoint files because they exceed GitHub's 100mb file-size policy, so you will have to run the networks on the datasets for yourself.
 You will need to download VGG 19 NPY file from [here](https://mega.nz/#!xZ8glS6J!MAnE91ND_WyfZ_8mvkuSa2YcA7q-1ehfSm-Q1fxOvvs).

 Depencies for running FCNN.ipynb:
  - Python 3